UfukGuler34/LIKENOOB-ChatBot-by-Tokenizer/README.md

   Work like this:
   We create a question.txt and answer.txt files in same direction.
 After that we select a wakeword.(in my code it is Dostek) Than i think you are ready.
+  In the code all words are TUrkish.
+But i think you can easly manage that.
   İf you see any problem or missing stuff please let me know.

  # Basit Bir Metodla Chatbot -TR